 24) Diary Of A Future President

 In this Disney+ series “Diary of a Future President,” we see the origin story of a future leader.
 Told using the narration of 12-year-old Cuban American girl Elena’s diary, this new family comedy follows her journey through the ups and downs of middle school, which set her on the path to becoming the president of the United States.
 It’s a good family-friendly series, though you might need to give it a few episodes to see if it clicks with you.
-A second season is coming to Disney+ in August.
+The entire second season was added to Disney+ in August and is a massive improvement over the first season.

 23) Phineas & Ferb: Candace Against The Universe